 These animals are born to run and have evolved exactly for that purpose.
-Unfortunately, in the not too distant future it may only be possible to view cheetahs in zoos.
+Unfortunately, in the not too distant future, it may only be possible to view cheetahs in zoos.

-Cheetah are the most specialized and evolved of all the big cats.
+Cheetahs are the most specialized and evolved of all the big cats.
 Unfortunately, this has left them highly susceptible to habitat loss and habitat fragmentation.

-But if cheetahs can’t use their speed they don’t have the strength or guile to hunt in alien conditions.
+But if cheetahs can’t use their speed, they don’t have the strength or guile to hunt in alien conditions.

-Where to see cheetah in the wild?
+Where to See Cheetah in the Wild?

-Less than 7000 is a harrowing figure so you should get to Africa quickly, while these incredible animals still remain in the wild.
+Less than 7000 is a harrowing figure, so you should get to Africa quickly while these incredible animals still remain in the wild.

 A cheetah is one of the fastest creatures on Earth.
 Just how fast can a cheetah run?
 These majestic animals can hit top speeds of over 60 mph in a couple of strides.
 However, their numbers are dwindling in the wild.